IRISH THEATRE NEWS

 ABOUT

-Welcome to irishfilmtv.com (IFTV), a digital celebration of Irish on-screen culture and the perfect resource for lovers of Irish film and television!
+Welcome to irishfilmtv.com (IFTV), a digital celebration of Irish on-screen culture and the perfect resource for lovers of Irish content.

-Spearheading the initiative is Michael Barry.
-Michael’s strategic leadership has shaped content acquisition and programming strategies across Canada’s telecommunications giants and theatrical distribution landscape.
+Spearheading the initiative is Michael Barry whose strategic leadership has helped shape content acquisition and programming strategies across Canada’s telecommunications giants and theatrical distribution landscape.
 His distinguished career includes Rogers, Bell, TELUS and Cineplex Entertainment, where he has driven innovation in content licensing and programming initiatives.

 A respected curator in the international film festival circuit, Michael has served on programming teams for several prestigious institutions.
 He has contributed his expertise to Hot Docs Canadian International Film Festival, North America’s largest documentary festival; the Gimli International Film Festival, Manitoba’s premier film event; and co-founded the Toronto Irish Film Festival in 2010, establishing a vital cultural bridge between Canadian and Irish cinema.